benjamink/ansible-helloworld/ansible_workflow.md

     $ ansible-galaxy init <role_name>

+e.g.

+    $ ansible-galaxy init helloworld

 The above command will generate a new sub-directory in the directory you're currently in with the name of the role you passed.
-Within this directory will be a number of directories & files that compose a standard Ansible role:
+Within this directory will be a number of directories & files that compose a standard Ansible role.
+Continuing our example:

     helloworld
     ├── README.md